Snaacky/chiya/README.md

 - Comments and docstrings should aim to be 79 characters per line.
 - Type hinting should be used for function declarations but not variable declarations.
 - Keyword arguments are preferred for function calls even when the keyword is the same variable name as the function parameter.
-- Imports should be in the following order: standard library imports, 3rd party dependencies imports, current project imports.
+- Imports should be in the following order: standard library imports, 3rd party dependency imports, and current project imports.
   - There should be 1 newline between each category of imports.
   - All `import <module>` lines should come before `from <module> import <object>` lines for each category.
 - There should be 2 newlines before and after global variables: after the last import and before the first class or function declaration.